 St. Lawrence Health System

 St. Lawrence Health System was established in December 2013 with the mission to improve health and to expand access through coordination and integration of services.
-The largest employer in St. Lawrence County, with more 1,500 employees, St. Lawrence Health System has 140 full-time medical staff members and annual net operating revenues of $210 million.
+The largest employer in St. Lawrence County, with 2,025 employees, St. Lawrence Health System has 195 full-time medical staff members and estimated annual net operating revenue of $300 million.

 Canton-Potsdam Hospital (CPH) is a not-for-profit community healthcare facility certified for 94 beds.
 Its core programs include emergency medicine, acute care, hospitalist medicine, critical care, and a Level III Trauma Center.
 It offers specialist care in over 25 different specialties, including a robust orthopedic surgery and sports medicine program, the Center for Cancer Care.